01 of 07

-- You can start looking for an Arctic cruise on Expedia.com which compares several different cruise offers and tours.
-Make sure to check "Northern Europe" on the left as the region for your cruise.
+- You can start looking for an Arctic cruise on Expedia.com, which compares several different cruise offers and tours.
+Make sure to check "Arctic/Antarctic" as the region for your cruise.
 You can sort by cruise length, price, and more.

-- There are also several guided boat tours and short Arctic cruises available among guided tours in Lapland.
+- There are several guided boat tours and short Arctic cruises available among guided tours in Lapland, Finland.

 05 of 07

-An Arctic expedition is great for the more adventurous traveler.
-But that doesn't mean you have to leave the kids at home.
-Intrepid Travel is a worldwide travel organizer offering family-friendly group tours to the world's less traveled and more exciting destinations...including the Arctic Circle.
-Make sure to check out their tours available in Northern Finland and Iceland.
+An Arctic expedition is great for the more adventurous traveler, but that doesn't mean you have to leave the kids at home.
+Intrepid Travel is a worldwide travel organizer offering family-friendly group tours to the world's less traveled and more exciting destinations, including the Arctic Circle.
+Make sure to check out their tours available in Northern Finland, Greenland, and Iceland.

-Keep in mind that in the Arctic, guided tours in Lapland are shorter and more easy-going if an expedition is too long or too exhausting.Continue to 6 of 7 below.
+Keep in mind that in the Arctic, guided tours in Lapland are shorter and more easy-going if an Arctic expedition is too long or too exhausting to consider.Continue to 6 of 7 below.

 06 of 07